 I consulted my brother Matt on his best memories and he suggested this particular dual.
-The team stopped in Bethlehem, PA for a dual with the Mountain Hawks on their way to the Keystone Classic.
+The team stopped in Bethlehem, PA for a clash with the Mountain Hawks on their way to the Keystone Classic.

 Anthony Zanetta got things started edging out future NCAA Champ Darian Cruz.
 Pitt lost the next five bouts.

-Mason Beckman took down Shelton Mack in the infamous double-stall match.
-If memory serves there were three in the first period.
+Mason Beckman took down Shelton Mack in the infamous double-stall match; if memory serves there were three in the first period.
 Laike Gardner beat Edgar Bright after being down big, Mitch Minotti beat Mikey Racciatio in a district 11 battle, Joey Napoli earned a decision over Cole Sheptock, and Brian Brill slipped past Geno Morelli.

 That set up the comeback.

 At 174 Tyler Wilps did what he did best and notched a solid win over a good guy in Elliot Riddick.
 Max Thomusseit majored Zach Diekel.
 This brought the team score to 15-10 Lehigh.

 Nick Bonaccorsi beat John Bolich 3-1 in OT (classic).
 Then, Mr. Clutch himself PJ Tasser took out Doug Vollaro 4-2 in SV2.

 It was a classic Pitt 2013-2015 dual where the back half of the lineup was just too good.
 Whether it was one of the Wilps’s or Thomusseits, Nick Bono, PJ Tasser, or Ryan Solomon, those guys were as dependable as a coach could want with a dual on the line.